bmcdavid/DotNetStarter/src/DotNetStarter/readme.md

 * [DotNetStarter.LightInject](https://www.nuget.org/packages/DotNetStarter.Locators.LightInject/)
 * [DotNetStarter.Structuremap](https://www.nuget.org/packages/DotNetStarter.StructureMap/)

-They can also be swapped at compile time by the application owner by overriding the default:
+They can also be swapped at compile time by the application developer by overriding the default:

 ```cs
 DotNetStarter.Configure.StartupBuilder.Create()